bigomics/omicsplayground-doc/modules/outline.rst

 right, from specific gene-wise to the more higher-level functional analysis modules.
 Some users prefer the other way around.

-By default, the following menu items be present, namely :ref:`Home`, :ref:`DataView`, :ref:`Clustering`, :ref:`Expression`,
+By default, the following menu items are present, namely :ref:`Home`, :ref:`DataView`, :ref:`Clustering`, :ref:`Expression`,
 :ref:`Enrichment` and :ref:`Signature`, while :ref:`CellProfiling` is
 an optional choice.
 The last menu item :ref:`User` (with user icon)